Landslides in western India kill 5, while floods trap more

 Chaudhary said the rains had slowed and water levels were coming down Friday, but access to badly hit areas was still blocked, hampering rescue operations.

+Elsewhere in the region, a house collapsed Friday after heavy rains in the Shivaji Nagar area in eastern Mumbai, killing two people and injuring eight others, the Press Trust of India news agency reported.

-Elsewhere in the region, another 200 people in Ratnagiri district were rescued from hilly areas on Thursday after the heavy rains, according to the Press Trust of India news agency.
+In Ratnagiri district, 200 people were rescued from hilly areas on Thursday after the heavy rains, according to PTI.

-In the coastal town of Chiplun, home to 70,000 people, more than half the area was flooded, PTI reported.
+In the coastal town of Chiplun, home to 70,000 people, more than half the area was flooded, the news agency reported.

 B.N, Patil, district administrator of Ratnagiri, said he has sought the help of the army, coast guard and the National Disaster Response Force for rescue operations.